nial0003/e25-prog2/01-rest-api-and-spring-data-jpa/01-intro-to-rest-api-and-jpa/slides/01-intro.md

 ## Teaching and learning methods
 - **Lectures + Live coding**: Short introduction to the topic, followed by live coding examples and discussions.
 - **Guided exercises**: Hands-on exercises during class.
-- **Self-study**: You are expected to come prepared for each class - and to continue working on the exercises at home.
+- **Self-study**: Continue working on exercises and projects outside of class.

 ---